Folderr/Folderr/Paths.md

 /* Superagent request */.set({ username: 'Your useranme', password: 'Your password' });
 ```

-Also, paths marked with an `$` will require you to be an admin
+Also, paths marked with an `$` will require you to be an admin.
+Paths marked with `su` require you to be an owner.

 # Actual paths, API